 Now, there are three periods of price reaction when the interest rates are slashed:

 In the first few hours right after the cut

 During the weeks/months after the cut as in the case below

-It all depends how the rate cut/hike is priced in and how the forex market is positioned.
-If the market has been warned by the central bank that a rate cut/hike is coming, and then the market has anticipated it there are no surprises.
+It all depends on how the rate cut/hike is priced in and how the forex market is positioned.
+If the market has been warned by the central bank that a rate cut/hike is coming, then the market has anticipated it there are no surprises.
 Surprises lead to immediate emotional reactions, worth hundreds of pips in the first few minutes/hours and followed by an even bigger move in the days/weeks or even months that follow, depending on how the big the rate cut/hike.
-It needs the right experience to interpret the right reaction of an interest rate cut/hike, but you can follow our daily market updates on how the market reacts on a daily basis.
+It requires the right experience to interpret the right reaction of an interest rate cut/hike, but you can follow our daily market updates to learn how the market reacts on a daily basis.

 USD/JPY has moved up more than 50 cents after the BOJ intervention